 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

 The Writing Resource Centre is located in the Help Hub (room M16) on the Main Floor of the R.P.
 Bell Library.

-Just bring a draft of whatever you're working on with you, and a tutor will be happy to help you!
+Bring a draft of whatever you're working on and a tutor will be happy to help you!

 Writing Guides: In Print and Online